miloknowles/ocean-perception/README.md

 ### Configuration Files

 We use a homegrown system for loading YAML configuration files into C++ classes, allowing parameters to change without recompiling.
-It also avoids having to write massive contructors for classes, or write boilerplate code for setting param values.
+It also avoids having to write massive contructors for classes, or set lots of class members manually.

 The YAML configuration files in the `config` folder.
+For a guide on how our param system is designed, see `src/vehicle/params/README.md`.

 ### LCM (Lightweight Communications and Marshalling)